 Why Are Consolidated Financial Statements Important?

-Consolidated financial statements provide a clear and comprehensive picture of a company’s financial health.
-They show how much money the group has, how much it owes, and how well it is performing financially.
-This is important for:
+Consolidated financial statements give a full, clear picture of how the entire business group is performing financially.
+This is helpful for:

 When a parent company owns subsidiaries, it combines their financial reports into one set of statements.
-These statements include:
+A typical set of consolidated financial statements includes three major parts:

 - Balance Sheet – This shows what the company owns (assets) and owes (liabilities) at a specific point in time.